kartik0905/git-archaeologist/README.md

 Legacy Code Archaeologist is a production-grade **Retrieval-Augmented Generation (RAG)** tool designed to analyze *how* and *why* a codebase evolved over time.
 Instead of reading static snapshots, it mines **actual Git diffs**, allowing you to ask high-impact questions like:

-- *“Who introduced the timeout bug?”*
+- *“Who introduced the timeout bug..?”*
 - *“Why was the authentication logic rewritten in 2021?”*
 - *“When did this API contract change?”*